 how our instinctive reactions can actually exacerbate the situation

-how Derek's method of stopping a dog before it leaves your feet can work
+how Derek's method of stopping a dog before it leaves their owner's feet can work

-He will then show you how to put all this into practise with your dog, and you'll work off of sheep initially to get the hang of it.
+He will then show handlers how to put all this into practise with their dog.
+At this stage, work will be done without the presence of sheep.

 It is the best way to simulate a real-life situation of walking out in fields or fellside and coming across a flock of sheep.